ArrowElectronics/aws-iot-device-sdk/README.md

 For DragonBoard related instructions please follow the steps in [DragonBoard Instructions](DragonBoard.md) before continuing.

+### Sample Applications

+#### DragonConnect

+Connects and communicates with the DragonBoard&trade;.
+Written in C and integrating a 2-way MQTT channel through Amazon AWS, DragonConnect reads/writes to Ubuntu file handlers allowing control of on-board IO.

+The <a href="https://github.com/ArrowElectronics/aws-iot-dragonconnect-c" target="_blank">quick getting started guide</a> and source code for the project is available at <a href="https://github.com/ArrowElectronics/aws-iot-dragonconnect-c" target="_blank">GitHub</a>.

+#### DragonPulse

+Utilizes NodeJS, MQTT protocol, and Amazon AWS services, to interact with Ubuntu shell commands.
+Extract performance and summary statistics to remotely monitor top CPU consumption, memory usage, network traffic, and disk space.

+The <a href="https://github.com/ArrowElectronics/aws-iot-dragonpulse-js/" target="_blank">quick getting started guide</a> and source code for the project is available at <a href="https://github.com/ArrowElectronics/aws-iot-dragonpulse-js/" target="_blank">GitHub</a>.

 ## Beaglebone

 For Beaglebone related instructions please follow the steps in [Beaglebone Instructions](Beaglebone.md) before continuing.

+### Sample Applications

+#### Ti SensorTag

+Utilizes NodeJS, MQTT protocol, and Amazon AWS services, to interact with bluetooth low energy TI sensor tags to capture available sensor data includes, but not limited to IR thermopile temperature, 9-axis motion, digitial humidity, altimeter/pressure, ambient light, buzzer, magnet sensor, and digital microphone.

+The <a href="https://github.com/ArrowElectronics/aws-iot-tisense-js" target="_blank">quick getting started guide</a> and source code for the project is available at <a href="https://github.com/ArrowElectronics/aws-iot-tisense-js" target="_blank">GitHub</a>.

 ## Obtain Amazon Access Key
 Please have this information ready.